 Tracking, telemetry and control subsystem (TT&C)

-Telemetry gather information about health of various subsystems, encodes it and transmits toward the Earth control center.
-The data are named housekeeping – engineering parameters which are needs to be monitored to keep a check and operating status of equipment: temperatures, pressure, voltages, operational statuses etc… Sometimes “the housekeeping” may concern only the bus part of satellite, and the payloads engineering data may be threaten as a separated set of informations.
+Telemetry gathers information about the health of various subsystems, encodes it and transmits toward the Earth control centre.
+The data are named housekeeping – engineering parameters which are needs to be monitored to keep a check and operating status of equipment: temperatures, pressure, voltages, operational statuses etc… Sometimes “the housekeeping” may concern only the bus part of the satellite, and the payloads engineering data may be threatened as a separated set of information.

-The command element receives commands from The Earth control center and executes it to change platform configuration, position, velocity etc…
+The command element receives commands from The Earth control centre and executes it to change platform configuration, position, velocity etc…

-Because TT&C must be used in every stage of the satellite life it must contain communication interfaces which allow to make efficient transfer to/from control center, even when attitude of antenna cannot be set precisely toward ground station.
-Because of that TT&C often use omni directional antenna working on UHF band.
+Because TT&C must be used in every stage of the satellite life it must contain communication interfaces which allow making an efficient transfer to/from a control centre, even when an attitude of the antenna cannot be set precisely toward the ground station.
+Because of that TT&C often use omnidirectional antenna working on UHF band.

 - 2014) Satellite Technology: Principles and Applications, third Edition.
 Wiley, United Kingdom. (